rust-stuco/lectures/week5/slides.md

     * Borrowing rules prevent this

 <!-- Speaker note:
-The "someone else" will be explained in Parallelism lecture -->
+The "someone else" will be further explained in Parallelism lecture -->

 ---

 # Invalid Memory Access ⇒ Unsafety

-Memory access can be unsafe if

-- Deallocated
-- Overwritten by "someone else"

-⇒ Trivially safe for immutable globals

----

-# Invalid Memory Access ⇒ Unsafety

-Memory access can be unsafe if
+Memory access can be unsafe if **deallocated** or **overwritten**.

-- Deallocated
-- Overwritten by "someone else"

-⇒ Trivially safe for immutable globals
+* Trivially safe for immutable globals

-We'll focus on local variables.
+* We'll focus on local variables.

 ---